dart-lang/site-www/src/_guides/language/numbers.md

 }
 ```

-This test will pass on native platforms, but it will throw on the web.
+The preceding code succeeds on native platforms but throws on the web
-Because it depends on how numbers are formatted,
+because `message` is `"20 cows"` (no decimal) on the web.
-`message` will be `"20 cows"` (no decimal) instead on the web.
+As an alternative, you might write the condition as follows,
-As an alternative, the condition instead could be written as:
+so it passes on both native and web platforms:

 ```dart
 if (message != "${20.0} cows") throw ...
 ```

-to pass on the web as well.
+For bit manipulation, consider explicitly operating on 32-bit chunks,

-For bit manipulation, consider explicitly operating on 32-bit chunks
+which are consistent on all platforms.
-as those will be consistent on all platforms.
+To force a signed interpretation of a 32-bit chunk,
-Note, you can force a signed interpretation of the 32-bit chunk via `int.toSigned(32)`.
+use `int.toSigned(32)`.

 For other cases where precision matters,
-you may consider other numeric types.
+consider other numeric types.
 The [`BigInt`][] type
-provides arbitrary precision integers on both native and web.
+provides arbitrary-precision integers on both native and web.
 The [`fixnum`][] package
 provides strict 64-bit signed numbers, even on the web.
-Use these with care though,
+Use these types with care, though:
-as they often result in significantly bigger and slower code.
+they often result in significantly bigger and slower code.

 [`BigInt`]: https://api.dart.dev/dev/2.12.0-281.0.dev/dart-core/BigInt-class.html
 [`fixnum`]: https://pub.dev/packages/fixnum